raymond-w-ko/ck/README.md

 ck
 ==

-A collection of Arch Linux PKGBUILDs for Con Kolivas's patches
+A collection of Arch Linux PKGBUILDs
+* linux-ck
+* nvidia-ck
+* rxvt-unicode-patched